20 Best Foodie Cities in the U.S.

 What to Eat in Vegas

 Wolfgang Puck was one of the first A-list chefs to set up shop in Vegas, opening his first outpost more than 25 years ago.
-Today, you can still try his cuisine at various restaurants around town, including Cut.
+Today, you can still try his cuisine at various restaurants around town, including CUT.

 You can also dine out at Nobu Matsuhisa for sushi, named after the legendary Japanese chef; Guy Savoy’s restaurant at Caesar’s Palace; and Pierre Gagnaire’s only restaurant in the United States, among many others.

-3. Los Angeles, California
+4. Los Angeles, California

 As a city full of immigrants and transplants, it makes sense that L.A. has one of the most exciting food cultures in the country.
 It’s also relatively easy for a new chef to get started in this town, thanks to an abundance of food trucks and the opportunity to set up shop in a small strip mall.

 In a city where many residents look like (or are) models, it also makes sense that healthy eating reigns supreme.
-The city’s vegetarian and vegan scenes are second to none, with PETA recently naming it “vegan heaven.”
+The city’s vegetarian and vegan scenes are second to none, with PETA naming it “vegan heaven.”

 What to Eat in L.A.